Associate of Applied Science in Physical Therapist Assistant

 |PTA A295B||Clinical Practicum III||5|

-A total of 61 credits is required for the degree.
+A minimum of 72 credits is required for the degree.

 Program Student Learning Outcomes